bankair/gegene/README.md

 population.evolve(10)
 ````

-In order to examine the best solution found, you can check the array of karyoptypes describing the current population state:
+In order to examine the best solution found, you can check the array of karyotypes (sorted by fitness value) describing the current population state:
 ```Ruby
 # population.karyotypes is sorted by fitness score, so we can assume that
 # the first element is the fittest